 Changes to the credit score system since it was introduced in 1971 have also made it easier for people earning a median income to get loans.

 What can you do if you are worried about debt?

 If you are struggling to keep up with your loan or credit card payments, what can you do?

 One of the first steps you can take is to use a debt calculator tool.
 These tools will allow you to get an idea of how long it will take you to pay off your debt.
 It will also calculate how much you will pay in interest.

 Using a debt calculator tool can give you an idea of whether you can manage the debt on your own by setting aside extra money each month to clear them quicker.
 If you can only pay the minimum, or worse, can’t cover all the bills, you may want to speak to a financial advisor about ways to reduce your payments, for example, by getting a debt consolidation loan or ways to reduce your outgoings.

 Even though there is a high level of household debt in Canada, it does not mean that it will lead to a financial crisis.
-While there are similarities to previous recessions such as a booming property market and low interest rates, banks have not been giving large loans to risky households with a poor credit score.
+While there are similarities to previous recessions such as a booming property market and low-interest rates, banks have not been giving large loans to risky households with poor credit scores.

 Following the pandemic, the ratio of debt to income slightly improved in Canada as people were spending less during the lockdowns.
 Statistics are yet to show what has happened since the return to a more normal life.

 In Canada, anything above 650 is considered a good credit score and anything above 760, an excellent credit score.

 Most Canadian households have debt, with only 30% of them being debt free.
 Senior households are the most likely to have no household debt.